 Oxford Research Seminar

-This partnership allows a delegation of up to ten students and two faculty members to reside on campus, work with Oxford faculty, and conduct research at the Bodleian Library.
+This partnership allows a delegation of up to twelve students to reside at Oriel College, work with Oxford faculty, and conduct research at the Bodleian Library.

-Eight Washington College students spent two weeks at the University of Oxford in June 2011 as part of a new program developed by the Institute for Religion, Politics, and Culture.
-Under the auspices of the Oxford Research Seminar on Religion, Politics, and Culture, students stayed in dorms located in the heart of the University, and conducted research projects closely related to their anticipated senior thesis topic.
+Twelve Washington College students spent two weeks at the University of Oxford in June 2013 as part of the on-going partnership developed by the Institute for Religion, Politics, and Culture.
+Under the auspices of the Oxford Research Seminar on Religion, Politics, and Culture, students resided at Oriel College, and conducted research projects closely related to their anticipated senior thesis topic.
 Students worked under the direction of eight Oxford faculty members who are partnering with the Institute along with Institute director Joseph Prud’homme.

 Having full access to the enormous resources of the Bodleian Library system, each student prepared a significant research paper and presented the paper to an Oxford faculty member through an in-depth tutorial.
 Oxford faculty also led students in a series of intensive seminars exploring a range of important topics addressing religion, culture, and political affairs.